Table of Contents

 The WP8024 I/O Module provided by Climkit has 4 relays.

-It is delivered with a 24V DC DIN rail power supply and connects to the Climkit Gateway via RS485-Modbus (like the electricity meters).
+It is delivered with a 24V DC DIN rail power supply and connects to the Climkit Gateway via RS485-Modbus (same as electricity meters).

-Potential-free contacts (e.g. SG-ready of the heat pump) can be connected directly to a relay of the module.
+Potential-free contacts (e.g., SG-ready from the heat pump) can be connected directly to a module relay.

-In the case of a water heater, the module relays control control relays (contactor) which themselves switch on the water heater.
+In the case of a water heater, the module's relays control control relays (contactor) which themselves switch on the water heater.

-A three-phase heating element can be connected with an independent relay per phase to allow switching by steps and maximize self-consumption even in case of low photovoltaic production.
+A three-phase heating element can be connected with an independent relay per phase to allow switching by stages and maximize self-consumption even in cases of low photovoltaic production.

 If 4 relays are not enough, it is possible to connect several modules to the Climkit Gateway.

-It is recommended to install a 3-position switch between the relay module and the device to be controlled in order to be able to manually switch the latter on.
+It is recommended to install a 3-position switch between the relay module and the device to be controlled in order to be able to switch the latter on manually.

 Positions: